 - TV Search

 The electronic program guide is one way to schedule recordings with SnapStream, and it's probably the most familiar option for DVR users.
-When you click the TV program you wish to record, choose from one of the obvious menu options, such as record this episode, record all episodes (season-pass style), or record everything on this channel.
+When you click or right click any TV program on the guide, choose from one of the menu options, such as record this episode, record all episodes (season-pass style), or record everything on this channel.

 Connect your SnapStream to record all of the TV content available through your cable or satellite provider: local affiliates, national news networks, learning channels and entertainment shows.
 Add tuners and storage at any time to increase channel coverage and archival depth.
 Supported TV signals include cable, digital cable, satellite, over-the-air ATSC, QAM, DVB-T and PAL.

 What makes scheduling a recording so simple within SnapStream?
 The electronic program guide (EPG) does, because it's just like what you have at home.
 Grab it.
 Move it.
 It's all interactive.
+You can even watch live TV by clicking on any show.
 SnapStream's program guide data updates daily and provides two-weeks worth of future listings to supply the latest broadcast scheduling information.
 Plus, every bit of program guide data flows into your TV search results.

 Rank the importance of your upcoming recording jobs, to ensure that your most critical jobs finish to completion as scheduled.
 In the event of a scheduling conflict or tuner failure, SnapStream's Recording Manager has you covered.
 For example, if any individual tuner goes offline, you'll receive an email notification and each tuner will automatically get reassigned to match your recording priorities.